cjdbarlow/bedside-notebook/anaesthesia/paeds/murmurs.md

 ##Diagnostic Approach and DDx
-> There are more detailed tables cover this in textbooks, but this approach is probably more practical than deciding if a murmur is "musical"
+> There are more detailed tables that cover this in textbooks, but this approach is probably more practical than deciding if a murmur is "musical"

 Innocent murmurs:
 * Have no signs of cardiac disease